-The monetary system of Canada is carried on by means of incorporated banks, and if proof were required of how wisely these have been conducted, and how healthy the mercantile interests of the colony are under them, the fact that for a period of nineteen years there has not been a single bank failure, sufficiently affords it.
+The monetary system of Canada is carried on by means of incorporated banks, and if proof were required of how wisely these have been conducted, and how healthy the mercantile interest of the colony are under them, the fact that for a period of nineteen years there has not been a single bank failure, sufficiently affords it.
 As a contrast to this, the American newspapers of last fall advertised a list of 367 banks which had recently suspended payment, or whose notes were pronounced worthless.
 The late extension of the bank charters in Canada shews that the requirements of the trade of the country are greatly increasing; and without venturing further remarks upon a subject which requires so much more space than could be devoted to it here, a table is annexed, shewing the present and prospective capitals of the principal banks in the two Provinces:

 Present Capital.
 Increase.

 Montreal Bank £1,000,000 £500,000

-Upper Canada Bank .
-500,000 500,000
+Upper Canada Bank 500,000

-City Bank .
-225,000 75,000
+City Bank 225,000 75,000

 People's Bank 200,000 100,000

-Quebec Bank 250,000 250,000
+Quebec Bank.
+250,000 250,000

-Bank of British North America 1,000,000
+Bank of British North America.

-Commercial Bank .
-500,100 250,000
+Commercial Bank.
+500,100 250,00 0

-Or an increase of E1,675,000
+Or an increase of £1.675.000